 Avoid these 7 Mistakes that Might be Harming Your Beard

 We can’t keep our hands off our beards and neither can anyone else.
 Does this have to be a problem?
 No. But can it be?
 Yes.
 Our beards run into many bad habits if we’re not careful.
+A few beard mistakes can end up hurting your facial hair in the long run.
 That’s why it is important to know the top mistakes that are harming our beards in one way or another.
 The last thing we want is a beard reset.

 Not Cleaning Your Beard

 Our face goes up against a lot during a regular day.
 We have to deal with a number of different elements outside depending on where we live.
 Sometimes we might get hit by the roaring winter winds or sweltering heat in the deep sun.

 Then there’s some crumbs and food we had for the breakfast paired with some brews and liquor that cascades down our face.
 The beard takes the brunt of a lot of this food and drink action if we’re not careful.
 Ensuring that you keep an eye on your beard everyday and clean it is important so that you don’t have to go through the day with a sticky, smelly and unclean beard.

 Never use an ordinary shampoo on your beard.
 If you can help it, try to avoid using it on your head as well.
 Normal shampoos and conditioners have a wide range of detergents than beard products that are created organically and naturally.

 Many of these shampoos lack essential oils or have so many negative additives that the benefits from these essential oils are lost.
 Continued use of these shampoos and soaps can lead to your beard drying out quicker and then forming flakey skin.
 This will eventually make your beard a lot more uncomfortable and brittle.

 It’s not something a lot of guys think about, but drying your beard properly is really important.